Unifying fractons, gravitons and photons from a gauge theoretical approach: Introduction

 with $\zeta$ being a local parameter.
 It turns out that transformation \eqref{gt1} is just a special case of the gauge transformation in linear gravity theories (linear diffeomorphisms) \cite{Wald:1984rg}, namely

-for $\zeta_\mu=\partial_\mu\zeta/2$.
-Therefore, because the Fierz-Pauli is invariant under \eqref{diff1} it is also invariant under \eqref{gt1}.
+for the restricted set of longitudinal diffeomorphisms\footnote{It is interesting that, in the search of quantum gravity theories, unimodular gravity is quite popular.
+In this case, longitudinal diffeomorphisms are disregarded from the beginning in favor of the transverse ones.
+See, for instance, \cite{Unruh:1988in,Eichhorn:2013xr} and references therein.
+Remarkably, fractonic physics emerges right from the disposals of unimodular gravity.} characterized by $\zeta_\mu=\partial_\mu\zeta/2$.
+Therefore, because the Fierz-Pauli is invariant under the longitudinal diffeomorphism in expression \eqref{diff1}, it is obviously also invariant under transformations \eqref{gt1}.
 The main conclusion of their gauge approach is that gravitonic modes are inherent to fracton models due to the fact that transformations \eqref{gt1} are a special case of the linear diffeomorphism transformations \eqref{diff1}.
-But the contrary is not true because the fractonic action is not invariant under transformations \eqref{diff1}.
+But the contrary is not true because the fractonic action is not invariant under the full diffeomorphic transformations \eqref{diff1}.

-In the present paper we construct a gauge fractonic model using Einstein-Cartan (EC) linear variables \cite{Utiyama:1956sy,Kibble:1961ba,Sciama:1964wt,Misner:1973prb,DeSabbata:1986sv,Mardones:1990qc,Zanelli:2005sa}.
-For simplicity, and for the sake of comparison with the BM model \cite{Blasi:2022mbl}, we neglect the independent sector of the spin-connection in this first work.
+In the present paper, we construct a gauge fractonic model using Einstein-Cartan (EC) linear variables \cite{Utiyama:1956sy,Kibble:1961ba,Sciama:1964wt,Misner:1973prb,DeSabbata:1986sv,Mardones:1990qc,Zanelli:2005sa}.
+For simplicity, and for the sake of comparison with the BM model \cite{Blasi:2022mbl}, we neglect the independent sector of the spin-connection in this work.
 The action we gain is indeed equivalent to the one in the BM model, as we prove by a simple change of field variables.
 One useful feature in working with EC variables in linear gravity is that we can work with two distinct sets of indices, both transforming under Lorentz transformations.
 But one set of indices refers to spacetime itself while another set refers to the local tangent space.
 Thence, by fixing a regime to our model where frames in tangent space do not move with respect to each other (all observers have synchronized clocks), the model reveals a sector which is indistinguishable from ordinary electromagnetism.
 In this sense, the BM gauge theory of fractons embraces not only fractons and graviton-like modes, but also photon-like excitations.
 And this feature is made evident in terms of the EC variables.

 This work is organized as follows: In Section \ref{BBDM} we construct the gauge model of fractons in EC variables.
 In Section \ref{MAX} we discuss the regime of the model where fracton electrodynamics behave exactly as ordinary Maxwell theory.
 In Section \ref{BBDM2} it is shown that the model considered in this work coincides with BM model of fractons.
 Finally, In Section \ref{conc} we display our final considerations.